Omotafede/Omotafede/README.md

 ### Hi there 👋
 I'm Oluwatobi Omotafede Okafor, mostly referred to as Omotafede.
-I am a Backend Developer with love for learning and working with languages and frameworks such as Python, Django, DRF, etc...
+I am a Backend Developer with love for learning and working with languages and frameworks such as Python, SQL, Django, DRF, etc...
 I'm a Cybersecurity enthusiast, keen on protecting myself and others.
 I'm continually learning and open to collaborations.